 Kirk's Real Estate Blog

-Picture Kirk Marchand has been an agent at the Weichert office at North Bethesda since 2010.
+Picture Kirk Marchand has been an agent at the Weichert office at North Bethesda since 2010, and at the office in Chevy Chase, D.C. since 2023.
 What have I done?

 1. I've worked with people who have bought and sold houses, townhouses, and condos in Prince Georges and Montgomery Counties.